 None

-looks complicated, but is rather simple.
-It is basically reduce
+sequence looks complicated, but is rather simple.
+It is basically reduce,

 combining the results of each parser into the results of all of the parser